KevinfromHP/KevinsAdditionalItems/ModMeta/README.md

 ## Changelog

 * 3.5.15 -
-	* Items now use the Hopoo Games shaders, meaning they fit into the world much more nicely.
+	* Items now use the Hopoo Games shaders, meaning they fit into the world much more nicely
 	* Primordial Flesh's function is more stable
 	* Imp Extract now uses Imp Overlord particle effects